-Electronic devices and equipment including, but not limited to, cell phones, music players, smart phones, video-game systems, watches, CD and/or DVD players, laser pointers, voice or video recorders, portable radios or televisions, are not to be turned on, used, or visible during the school day unless written or verbal permission has been granted by the administration.
-(Violations of this policy in emergency situations will be taken into consideration.)Students found using any of the aforementioned electronic devices in violation of this policy will be directed to the administration at the school and the device will be confiscated and returned to the student at the end of the day.
-The principal and/or designee has the right to adapt or modify any consequences on a case-by-case basis.
-It should also be noted that the school is not in any way responsible for lost or stolen property; therefore, it is our expectation that students who find items of value, such as electronic devices, return them to the office immediately.
+Electronic devices and equipment including, but not limited to, cell phones, music players, smart phones, video-game systems, smart watches, CD and/or DVD players, laser pointers, voice, or video recorders, portable radios, or televisions, are not to be turned on or used, during the school day unless written or verbal permission has been granted by the principal or designee.
+Students found using any of the above electronic devices will be in violation of this policy and directed to the school culture staff member, principal or designee.
+The responding staff member will immediately alert the parent/guardian of the incident and remind them of the policy.
+The parent/guardian will also be alerted if the device has been temporarily confiscated from the student, until the end of the school day.
+The school culture staff member, principal and/or designee has the right to adapt or modify any consequences on a case-by-case basis.
+It should also be noted that the school is not in any way responsible for lost or stolen property; therefore, it is our expectation that students who find items of value, such as electronic devices, return them to their buildings main office immediately.
 Failure to do so will subject a student to the disciplinary consequences associated with being in possession of stolen property.

 Cell Phones

-Cell phone use is prohibited, during instructional time.
-School based expectations for storage of cell phones, during instructional time are located in the school specific sections below.
+School based expectations for storage of cell phones and cell phone use, during school hours can be located in the school specific sections of this handbook.
 Cell phone use is defined as, but not limited to social media, making/receiving calls, text messaging, emailing, taking photographs, and recording video.
 The use of cell phones and other personal electronic devices is at the discretion of faculty and staff for educational purposes only.
 Students are not permitted to make or receive phone calls.
 Students who need to contact a parent or guardian may do so, with permission in the main office.
 No form of photography or video recording is permitted on school property, including on school-provided transportation.
 Owners of cell phones should be cognizant of the legal difficulties that improper use can present.
-Additional factors, such as language acquisition, Individualized Education Program or 504 Plan, will be taken into consideration.
+Additional factors, such as language acquisition, Individualized Education Program or 504 Plan, will be taken into consideration when determining whether an exception needs to be made for a student.
+For more information see the building-based sections of the handbook for details about additional processes and procedures being implemented at each building level.

-Inappropriate Technology Use
+District Technology Use

-Use of technology in schools is guided by the district Acceptable Use Policy, grade-specific Responsible Use Agreements, and district Social Media policies.
-Legal and school consequences are possible if any devices or computers are used inappropriately including, but not limited to, sending inappropriate or bullying messages, taking a picture or video of someone without the person’s permission, requesting others to send revealing or inappropriate photos or videos, or sending revealing or inappropriate photos or videos to others.
-Students and parents should be aware that all in-school technology use is monitored by tech staff.
+Use of technology in schools is guided by the Foxborough Regional Charter School Acceptable Use Policy, grade-specific Responsible Use Agreements, and District Social Media policies.
+Legal and school-based consequences are possible if any devices or computers are used inappropriately including, but not limited to, sending inappropriate or bullying messages, taking a picture or video of someone without the person’s permission, requesting others to send revealing or inappropriate photos or videos, or sending revealing or inappropriate photos or videos to others.
+Students and parents should be aware that all in-school technology use is monitored by District Admininstrators, Building Level Administrators, Behavior Support Staff, Counselors and School Nurse through a few digital platforms and safety software.
+Students found searching inappropriate websites, researching, or writing about topics such as suicide, violence etc. will immediately meet with and assessed by school student support staff.
+Parent/guardian will be informed as well.
+In some instances, the information retrieved from a student’s computer may require FRCS to contact law enforcement tom ensure then safety nof all.

-State Mandated Testing

-As mandated by state law, all children entering Kindergarten are screened to evaluate motor, cognitive, visual, perceptual, and language development.
-Kindergarten screening is scheduled before Students start kindergarten.
-State regulations require that students in grades 3-10 take the MCAS test.

 Reporting of Student Progress